pepstock-org/Charba-Wiki/docs/extensions/Labels.md

 The configuration [LabelsOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/labels/LabelsOptions.html) class is the entry point of plugin configuration.

-Every [label](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/labels/Label.html) configuration can be add to the [LabelsOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/labels/LabelsOptions.html), assigning them a unique id. contains all labels needed to configure the plugin.
+Every [label](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/labels/Label.html) configuration can be add to the [LabelsOptions](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/labels/LabelsOptions.html), assigning a unique id.

-The id of a label configuration must be set by a string or by a specific class, [IsLabelId](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/labels/IsLabelId.html).
+The id of a label configuration can be set by a string or by a specific class, [IsLabelId](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/labels/IsLabelId.html).

 ```java
 // ------------------------